emgrasmeder/tidy-data-crash-course/tidy-data.md

 ```
 ![image](https://github.com/emgrasmeder/tidy-data-crash-course/assets/8107614/93687a48-c790-4a9c-b9b7-ee32efc29e3a)

-From here, I can finally have a single cohesive conversation between my datasets with a little mapping and joining.
+From here, I'm close to being able to bridge the gap between my tables.
+All that's left is a little mapping and merging.

 For instance, we have a table that contains people and their ages, and another table with ages and the likelihood of a stomach issues within the general population.
 I can create a new column for, `age_bracket` in the table for the people, and we'll have a column in common between the two.
 The somewhat arbitrarily created age brackets were: 18-25, 26-32, 33-40, 40-52, 53-65, 66-80, and 80-100.
-I need to write a function which will add a column to my patient's info dataframe that corresponds to their age bracket.
+I need to write a function which will help add a column to my patient's info dataframe that corresponds to their age bracket.

-The apply function is generally one to avoid, but with this size data set it's really not worth worrying about for now.
+For reasons of speed, the apply function is generally one to avoid, but with this size data set it's really not worth worrying about for now.
 Assigning people their age brackets can be accomplished with something like this:
 ```python
 def determine_age_range(age):
     age = int(age)